sid96mishra/Object-Localization/README.md

 # Object-Localization
-My final submitted model for Flipkart GRID Teach The Machines online competition.
+Our submitted model for Flipkart GRID Teach The Machines online competition.

 ## Approach
 We started by implementing a data loader which picks images of batch size 32, loads these images to the VRAM and pre-processing them by normalizing the images across RGB channels at every step.
 Also the image resolution of these images were changed from 640*480 to 480*480.